-Level K Handwriting is designed for most children between the ages of 4 to 6 years old who are ready to start handwriting.
+Level K Handwriting is designed for most children between the ages of four to six years old who are ready to start handwriting.
 It is critical that your child gain a strong foundation in correct letter formation.
 Do not move too quickly through foundational skills.

 This level focuses on correct print formation of letters and numbers and, near the end of the course, introduces short words and sentences.
-This workbook includes 100 sheets, which is 3-4 sheets per week for a normal school year.
+This workbook includes 100 sheets, which is three to four sheets per week for a normal school year.
 Halfway through the course the text size is reduced as the child gains the motor skills for smaller print.
-The course introduces 2-3 new letters at a time, going in alphabetical order.
+The course introduces two to three new letters at a time, going in alphabetical order.